Lonitch/Lonitch.github.io/_posts/2020-05-18-Bravais-lattice-Bloch-theorem.md

 If we choose $\|\mathbf{G}\|=\frac{2\pi}{d}$, Eq.(12) is recovered to Eq.
 (4).
 Each $\mathbf{Q}$ in Eq.(7) therefore determines a family of lattice planes with plane interval equal to $d=\frac{2\pi}{\|\mathbf{Q}\|}$.

 ### First Brillouin Zone
 To understand first Brillouin zone, we first introduce the concept of Wigner-Seitz primitive unit cell.
 Imagine now we select a point,A, in Bravais lattice and its nearest neighbors.
 We then draw straight lines from A to its nearest neighbors and find the middle points of these lines.
 In a 3D Bravais lattice let's further imagine that planes passing through the middle points and perpendicular to the lines enclose a region around point A. This region is called **Wigner-Seitz primitive cell**.
-It is not a surprise that the minimum sum of distances from vertices of primitive unit cell to point A is obtained when the primitive cell is Wigner-Seitz cell.
+It is not a surprise that the minimum sum of distances from vertices of Bravais primitive unit cell to point A is obtained when the primitive cell is Wigner-Seitz cell.
 Similarly, the space enclosed by Wigner-Seitz primitive cell on reciprocal lattice is called "**First Brillouin zone**".
 See Fig. 2 for the First Brillouin zone (FBZ) on a 2D reciprocal lattice.
 <p align="center">
   <img width="260" height="260" src="{{ site.url }}/images/FBZ.PNG">
 </p>